-During the years ended December 31, 2018 and 2017, there were no transfers in or out of Level 3 of the fair value hierarchy.
+During the years ended December 31, 2019 and 2018, there were no transfers in or out of Level 3 of the fair value hierarchy.

 Other Financial Instruments - The approximate fair value of cash and cash equivalents, accounts receivable, accounts payable and short-term borrowings is equal to book value due to the short-term nature of these items.
-Our cash and cash equivalents are comprised of bank and money market accounts and are classified as Level 1.
+Our cash and cash equivalents are composed of bank and money market accounts and are classified as Level 1.
 Our short-term borrowings are classified as Level 2 since the estimated fair value of the short-term borrowings can be determined using information available in the commercial paper market.

-The estimated fair value of our consolidated long-term debt, including current maturities, was \$9.6 billion and \$9.3 billion at December 31, 2018 and 2017, respectively.
-The book value of our consolidated long-term debt, including current maturities, was \$9.4 billion and \$8.5 billion at December 31, 2018 and 2017, respectively.
+The estimated fair value of our consolidated long-term debt, including current maturities, was \$13.8 billion and \$9.6 billion at December 31, 2019 and 2018, respectively.
+The book value of our consolidated long-term debt, including current maturities, was \$12.5 billion and \$9.4 billion at December 31, 2019 and 2018, respectively.
 The estimated fair value of the aggregate senior notes outstanding was determined using quoted market prices for similar issues with similar terms and maturities.
 The estimated fair value of our consolidated long-term debt is classified as Level 2.